 While it makes sense to study and understand the fine print before buying a warrant or any investment, it’s especially important to double-check those terms and conditions when getting out of the investment, by exercising a warrant, for example.

-Stock warrants are a bit like options – but there are some key differences to know.
+Stock warrants are a bit like their cousins the stock options — but there are some key differences to know.
 These often-overlooked securities can offer investors an inexpensive way to bet on the long-term success of a company.
 But they come with potential pitfalls, particularly when it comes to the fact that they can expire if investors don’t exercise them.